 - Most project sites do not have bathrooms available.

 - At the planting location, a Stream Team Coordinator will meet you at the registration table.
-You will sign in and fill out a Waiver of Liability.
+You will sign in and fill out a Waiver of Liability for Adult or Waiver of Liability for Minor.
 After your event your volunteer hours will automatically be recorded and counted towards your next rewards.
 See how fast they add up!
 The Coordinator, or other experienced volunteer, will explain about the project and about why the need for restoration.
 You will be shown what work needs to be done that day and how to do it.
 Site leaders will help you get started.

 - Light refreshments are provided for volunteers, but you should bring a water bottle to keep you hydrated while you work.